David Ige: Engineering career

 After college, while working for GTE Hawaiian Tel, Ige took graduate courses at UH and earned a Master of Business Administration degree in decisions sciences.
 In 1986 Hawaii Business Magazine named him one of the university's Top 10 MBA students.

 Before being elected governor of Hawaii, Ige served as project manager with Robert A. Ige and Associates, Inc., Vice President of engineering at NetEnterprise, and senior principal engineer at Pihana Pacific, which established the first world-class data center and carrier-neutral Internet exchange in Hawaii and the Pacific.
 Before that, he worked as an engineer for GTE Hawaiian Tel for more than 18 years.

 Hawaii legislature

 Ige was originally appointed to the Hawaii House of Representatives on December 2, 1985, by Governor George Ariyoshi after Representative Arnold Morgado resigned to run for a seat on the Honolulu City Council.
 He served in the Hawaii State Senate from 1995 to 2015.
 During his legislative career, Ige served as chair of nine different committees.
-He focused much of his career as a legislator on information and telecommunications policy, and co-authoried the Hawaii Telecommunications and Information Industries Act that established the state information network and created the Hawaii Information Network Corporation.
+He focused much of his career as a legislator on information and telecommunications policy, and co-authored the Hawaii Telecommunications and Information Industries Act that established the state information network and created the Hawaii Information Network Corporation.
 Ige was at the center of Hawaii's efforts to diversify its economy.
 He was responsible for establishing seed capital and venture capital programs, software development initiatives, and technology transfer programs.
 Ige was a member of the inaugural 1997 class of the Pacific Century Fellows.